easyuc/EasyUC/uc-dsl/README.md

 Running UC DSL from the Command Line
 --------------------------------------------------------------------

-When run from the command line, `ucdsl` must be invoked on a single UC DSL (`.uc`) file.
+When run from the command line, `ucdsl` must be invoked on a single UC DSL (`.uc`) file, which it will parse and typecheck.
 Error messages and warning are output to the standard error output, and the final exit status will be 0 if there are no errors, and 1 otherwise.

 When one UC DSL file requires (`uc_require`s) another UC DSL file, this makes the definitions of that file, plus those of all the